reportportal/docs/src/md/src/GettingStarted/ProjectConfiguration.md

 Add more custom defects, if you need.
 The system allows to add up to ten subtypes of each default defect type.

-Now you can investigate found defects as default Product Bug/Automation Bug/System Issue/No Defect or custom defects.
+Now you can investigate found defects as default Product Bug/Automation Bug/System Issue/No Defect/TO investigate or custom defects.
 All of them will be available to select on Defect Type editor.
 For more information refer to the [Investigation of failure](/docs/Work-with-reports>Investigation-of-failure) topic.

+>**Note:**
-Note: Default defects cannot be modified and or deleted from the system.
+Default defects cannot be modified and or deleted from the system.
 Custom defect types can be deleted at any time.

+>**Note:**
+You can create up to 15 custom defect types for eact group.

+>**Note:**
-In this case, the system will set parent defect types to all defects previously investigated as just deleted custom defects and update statistics in all launches where deleted a defect was present.
+If you have deleted a custom type from the system, all test executions with this deleted defect type get the parent type of the group which deleted defect has belonged and  statistics updates in all launches where deleted a defect was present.
 For example, if you create custom "Product Bug-1" as a sub type of "Product Bugs" group and investigate a few defects as "Product Bug-1", then remove "Product Bug-1" from your project, all investigated "Product Bug-1" defects will be shown as "Product Bug".

 [ ![Image](Images/userGuide/managingProjects/defectTypesConf.png) ](https://youtu.be/z8iWXXk6A6Q)

+**AUTO-ANLYSIS and PATTERN ANALYSIS**

+The "Auto-Analysis" and "Pattern analysis" tabs can allow to reduce analysis routine on the project.

+For more information on this topic, please refer to [Analysis]('src/computeds/md/src/Analysis/index.md').

 **DEMO DATA**